Anthrocon/www/content/guides/budgeting-for-a-furry-con/index.md

 Budgeting for the Anthrocon Dealers Room/Artists Alley, pardon the pun, is a whole another animal!
 Nowhere else in the fandom will you find a such a diverse collection of vendors selling furry-related art and wares.
 Without a budget, it’s very easy to spend much more than you anticipated.
 What I like to do is, knowing how much you can spend, make a quick pass through the room, making note of vendors that I may want to purchase items from as well as the price (and noting their position in the enormous room for reference).
 Once I have that list, I’ll go through it and prioritize.
 For example, if I have $100 to spend and I want a $50 badge from Vendor A, a $25 shirt from Vendor B, a $25 matted print from Vendor C, and a $25 plush from Vendor D, then I’d have to choose which of the $25 items to drop from my list.

-Also, keep in mind that many, if not most dealers offer the same or similar merchandise online &nbsp;on web-based stores.
+Also, keep in mind that many, if not most dealers offer the same or similar merchandise online  on web-based stores.
 Ask for a business card, and if your budget doesn’t quite allow for the purchase at-con, save it for after you get home!

 ### **Other helpful tips to budget**